 3.10.
-The ageing management programme should contain provisions for safety documents (such as the safety analysis report, operational limits and conditions, operating procedures and the emergency plan) that become outdated or obsolete.
+The ageing management programme should contain provisions for safety documents (e.g. safety analysis report, operational limits and conditions, operating procedures, emergency plan) that become outdated or obsolete.
 The operating organization should ensure that such documents are periodically updated to reflect the actual status of the research reactor and to take into account feedback from operating experience.
-Such updating should be performed when a modification of an existing (or installation of new) experimental devices5 is being introduced.
+Such updates should be performed when a modification of an existing experimental device5 is being introduced or a new experimental device is being installed.